Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Extensions to the CEM framework

 Once the evaluation trace is complete, reverse-mode AD backpropagates derivatives on the nodes of the computation graph that displayed in Figure \ref{fig:strut_computation_graph}.
 We present the derivatives trace of our example on the right-hand side of Table \ref{table:grad_strut_example}.
 This reverse derivatives trace starts off at the value of the objective function $\penaltyoutput$ and ends once the nodes in the graph that correspond to the optimization parameters $\optimizationvariables$ are reached.
 Unlike forward-mode AD, only one pass over the entire computation graph suffices to compute $\gradientvalue$ \cite{griewank_evaluatingderivatives_2008}.

 As AD walks in reverse over the graph, it calculates the partial derivative of $\penaltyoutput$ with respect to every intermediate node using the chain rule.
 This partial derivative $\bar{v}_i$, called an \emph{adjoint}, quantifies the sensitivity of the output $\penaltyoutput$ to changes in the value of an intermediary variable $v_i$ as expressed in Equation \ref{eq:adjoint}.

 The calculation of $\bar{v}_i$ is carried out by looking at each of the $j$ immediate children nodes of the variable $v_i$ in the computation graph \cite{bauer_computationalgraphs_1974, oktay_randomizedautomatic_2020}.
-In this example, the value of the gradient finally results from the adjoints of the optimization parameters $\gradientvalue=[\bar{\edgelength}_{1, 2}, \bar{\edgelength}_{2, 3}]$ where their partial derivatives are scaled by the adjoints $\bar{v}_1$ and $\bar{v}_3$, such that $\bar{\edgelength}_{1, 2}=\bar{v}_1\frac{\partial{v_1}}{\partial{\edgelength_{1, 2}}}$ and $\bar{\edgelength}_{2, 3}=\bar{v}_3\frac{\partial{v_3}}{\partial{\edgelength_{2, 3}}}$.
+In this example, the value of the gradient finally results from the adjoints of the optimization parameters $\gradientvalue=[\bar{\edgelength}_{1, 2}, \bar{\edgelength}_{2, 3}]$ where their partial derivatives are scaled by the adjoints $\bar{v}_1$ and $\bar{v}_3$, such that $\bar{\edgelength}_{1, 2}=\bar{v}_1\:\partial{v_1}/\partial{\edgelength_{1, 2}}$ and $\bar{\edgelength}_{2, 3}=\bar{v}_3\:{\partial{v_3}}/\partial{\edgelength_{2, 3}}$.